 Pain medication is often prescribed to take out some of the scar tissue that restricts breathing.
 But this procedure is unusual, mainly if the thickening is caused by other asbestos diseases, such as mesothelioma.
 Not many mesothelioma patients are good candidates for surgery, but for the ones who are, surgery can provide a welcome relief from lung thickening symptoms.

 The prognosis for the thickening of the lungs depends on several things.
 If the condition causing the thickening is treatable, the prognosis is better.
 If the underlying cause of the thickening is mesothelioma, your prognosis is poor.
 Mesothelioma is difficult to treat and almost incurable.
 Treatments in the early stages could be successful at easing symptoms and slowing the progression of damage to the lung lining.
 But reversing the damage is impossible.

-Remember that lung thickening by itself is not enough to confirm that you have malignant mesothelioma.
+Remember that lung thickening by itself is not enough to confirm that you have stage 4 malignant mesothelioma.
 Patients should carefully note any related symptoms they have and talk to their doctor about them.

 With over $30 billion available for victims through the Asbestos Trust Funds, you could be entitled to financial mesothelioma victim compensations without ever filing a lawsuit.
 Mesothelioma & Lung Cancer victims qualify immediately.
 Complete the form or call us toll free (800) 352-0871